 In order to guard against the possibility that the porting data for an MSISDN is inconsistent between PLMNs in a porting domain, the SCCP hop counter may be used to prevent indefinite looping of messages between PLMNs.
 The MNP-SRF would then decrement the SCCP hop counter for every message that is relayed.
-It should be noted that the use of the SCCP hop counter requires the use of non segmented SCCP XUDT messages as defined in ITU-T 1996 SCCP recommendations or in the ANSI T1.112-1996 SCCP recommendations for North America, reference [11].
+It should be noted that the use of the SCCP hop counter requires the use of non segmented SCCP XUDT messages as defined in ITU-T 1996 SCCP recommendations for North America, reference [11].